MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 ## Next step

-For detailed examples on how to use TeamsFx SDK[Samples](https://github.com/OfficeDev/TeamsFx-Samples) project.
+For detailed examples on how to use TeamsFx SDK [Samples](https://github.com/OfficeDev/TeamsFx-Samples) project.

 ## See also